 Welcome to The Penny Blog.
 Whether you're a regular reader or a first-time visitor, Penny and I are glad to have you here.
 We encourage you to stay for a while and have a look around, and we hope that you enjoy what you see.
 This note is meant to serve as a quick introduction to what our blog has to offer.

-The above are just two of the 23 George Dance poems, and two of the 20 Wallace Stevens poems, we have posted on The Penny Blog so far.
-Those in turn are just a fraction of the 200 poems we now carry.
-From centuries-old classics like Tichborne's Elegy, A Sonnet of the Moon, and To Daffodils, to the cutting-edge contemporary writing found in April magazine, we aim to bring you a representative sample of all the best in poetry -- without duplicating what you could already find in any reputed anthology or major website.
+The above are just two of the more than 50 George J, Dance poems and translations, and three of the more than 25 Wallace Stevens poems, that we have posted on The Penny Blog to date.
+Those in turn are just a fraction of the more than 1,000 poems we now carry.
+From centuries-old classics like Tichborne's Elegy, A Sonnet of the Moon, and To Daffodils, to the cutting-edge contemporary writing found in April magazine, we aim to bring you a representative sample of all the best in poetry – without duplicating what you could already find in any reputed anthology or major website.

 As well, there are the planned Enhanced Editions of the Pennyworks.
 One of those has already been blogged: Penny's OS 2.0, in August.
 The 'enhancement' in this case being that every software name is a live link to a description (which can be anything from a line to a long monograph) of the software; turning the work into what may be the most comprehensive encyclopedia of operating systems online.
 Other enhancements, for Penny's Hat and for other works to be blogged in future, are being planned.